uPortal-Attic/uportal-app-framework/docs/messaging-implementation.md

 - **recurrence**:*(experimental, optional)* If true, even if a notification is dismissed, it will continue to reoccur in the user's home at the start of every session until the user is no longer a member of the targeted group.
 For example, if a user is a member of students-with-outstanding-parking-tickets, that user will be confronted with the notification at every login until they pay the fine.
 - **dismissible**: *(experimental, optional)* Set to false if you want to disallow users from dismissing a notification.
 This should only be used for truly critical messages.
 If the attribute is set to true or not set at all, the notification will be dismissible.
 - **audienceFilter**: A group of attributes related to filtering messages based on a user's group.
-  - **groups**: *(optional)* An attribute to optionally show messages only to specific groups (i.e. uPortal groups).
-If omitted, null, or an empty array, the message will be shown to everyone.
+  - **groups**: *(optional)* Optionally show messages only to specific groups (i.e. uPortal groups) named in this array.
+If omitted, null, or an empty array, the message will not be suppressed based on user group membership.
     Contact your portal development team for more information about group filtering.
 - **data**: *(optional)* A group of attributes related to external data retrieved by a dataUrl.
   - **dataUrl**: *(optional)* The message will retrieve data from the dataUrl.
 If data exists, it will show this message to the user.
 Only supports JSON.
     You would use this feature if you want to only show the message if the specific user has data.
 For example: Only show user if they have a certain document.